 In recent years, a new trend has emerged in pet nutrition – the raw revolution.
 Dog owners increasingly embrace feeding their furry companions raw, unprocessed food instead of traditional kibble.
 Proponents of this movement claim that uncooked dog food provides numerous health benefits, more closely resembling what dogs would eat in the wild.
+Along with that, many owners are not providing their dogs with other accessories like Dog Life Jacket, boots and jackets to make them feel confident as being confident plays a significant role in health and nourishment of dog.
 This article will explore the growing popularity of raw dog food and delve into the advantages and considerations of this feeding approach.

 The Basics of Raw Diet: